arXiv/arxiv-docs/about/people/developers.md

 # Volunteer Developers

-The technical infrastructure and software behind arXiv.org is operated and maintained by a core team of dedicated IT staff at Cornell.
+The technical infrastructure and software behind arXiv.org is operated and maintained by a core team of dedicated IT staff at Cornell University.
 However, it would not be possible to keep pace with the ever-changing landscape of internet technology, nor the evolving needs of 21st century science, without the help of dedicated arXiv users who contribute to the open source software that powers the arXiv platform.

 We are grateful to the following volunteer developers for their contributions to the arXiv codebase: